 Willfully oversupplying testosterone, or supplementing with synthetic steroids is usually useless, at least for men.
 Women, if they don’t mind the androgenic side effects (increased muscle buildup), may be able to increase desire and orgasmic capacity through both testosterone and synthetic steroid supplementation.

 But for men, forcing testosterone levels beyond the genetic set points through the supplementation with synthetic steroids, has some very counterproductive side effects.
 It will, for example, result in shrinkage of the male organ, as well as in problems to achieve an erection.

 My own experimentation with the supplementation of testosterone (Andriol capsules) had no measurable effect on sexual desire at all, not immediate and not long-term.

 There is are enormous number of compounds, both herbal and synthetic, which can kill sex drive and interfere with sexual performance.
 There are also a good number of products, both herbal and synthetic, which are sold with the promise that they help to overcome a lack of sexual desire or so-called erectile dysfunction.

 I have been writing about pharmacological sexual enhancement for years, and I take the matter seriously.
-I have tried almost everything that is available under the sun, whether from below (ginseng) or above (ginkgo) the grass line, and both natural and synthetic (such as Viagra).
+I have tried almost everything that is available under the sun, whether from below (ginseng) or above (ginkgo) the grass line, and both natural and synthetic (such as sildenafil citrate).

-While Viagra works for erections, I feel that Viagra alone does not provide any kick in the desire or orgasm departments.
+While Pfizer’s Blue works for erections, I feel that it alone does not provide any kick in the desire or orgasm departments.